KhronosGroup/glTF/specification/README.md

 },
 ```

-Samplers are stored in the `samplers` dictionary property of the asset.
+Samplers are stored in the `samplers` property of the asset.
 Each sampler specifies filter and wrapping options corresponding to the GL types.
 The following example defines a sampler with linear mag filtering, linear mipmap min filtering, and repeat wrapping in S and T.

 ```